iangoodnight/pwc/131/javascript/README.md

 ## Coming Soon

-Hopefully by next week, I will be setup to start posting some of these on my own, as of yet non-existent, blog.
+Hopefully, by next week, I will be set up to start posting some of these on my own, as of yet non-existent, blog.
 It is my hope to explore programming in general, using the PWC as an excuse to explore more `JavaScript`, `Perl`, and hopefully some `Ruby`, `Bash`, and `Powershell` as well.
 Stay tuned.